MarianBusila/CleanArchitecture/README.md

 Postgres is used to store the data related to the service.

 Recently the project is using EFCore migrations instead of Flyway.
-There is no data seeded into the database.
 The migrations are automatically applied when app starts.
 That is acceptable for a proof of concept, but if the service will run in multiple instances, this can lead to several migrations happen in parallel.
 It is recommended, to have a standalone console app, that will call perform the migration in a CICD pipeline, and then the instances of the app are deployed.
+Some sample data is seeded also at startup.

 ```csharp
 await _context.Database.MigrateAsync();